Captain Hook: Hook (1991 film)

 Hook's missing hand is his left and his stump takes other attachments, including a baseball mitt and a pointer.
 He dresses very elegantly in a gold-trimmed red coat, matching hat, and a wig that hides his balding head.
 He wears a ceremonial captain's sword at his side, but uses a proper duelling sword when fighting Rufio and Peter.
-Hook's physical appearance in the film is heavily influenced by Disney's portrayal, though with more elaborate clothing trim and his moustache is curled.
-He is closer to Barrie's characterisation as a gentleman pirate than in Disney's version, however; for instance, he frequently describes certain behaviours as "good form" or "bad form" (although he is willing to violate these rules when it suits him, such as trying to stab Peter in the back during their climatic duel).
+Hook's physical appearance in the film is heavily influenced by Disney's portrayal, though with more elaborate clothing trim and his moustache is curled, shaped like a hook.
+He is closer to Barrie's characterisation as a gentleman pirate than in Disney's version; for instance, he frequently describes certain behaviours as "good form" or "bad form" (although he is willing to violate these rules when it suits him, such as trying to stab Peter in the back during their climatic duel).
 Hoffman claimed to have based the character's voice and mannerisms on conservative columnist William F. Buckley Jr.